nextflow-io/training/docs/nf_template/5_pipeline.md

 ### Installing the `fastp` module

-The `nf-core modules list` command can be used to list modules in your local pipeline or the remote repository.
+The `nf-core modules list` command can be used to list modules in your local pipeline or the nf-core remote repository.

 ```
 nf-core modules list remote